ThomasB123/ecc/README.md

 Explore attacks on ECC and compare with the security of RSA at similar key sizes.

 Implement and test calculations secure against timing attacks (e.g. Montgomery multiplication)

+## Anticipated outcomes

+A working elliptic curve crypto system

+Empirical testing of the system